 TC II 209 | (407) 823-3125 | OUR@ucf.edu

-For summer and fall 2019 courses, submissions are due January 25 to OUR@ucf.edu
+For Fall 2019 courses, submissions are due September 13th to OUR@ucf.edu

-Information sessions for the Research Intensive designation will be held on:
+Consultations for the Research Intensive designation can be scheduled through the following link:

 The University of Central Florida defines a Research-Intensive (RI) course as one that offers curriculum-based active engagement in a line of inquiry guided by a content expert that adheres to the academic research or scholarship process, and includes a research deliverable.